 Petra Markham and Donald Houston acquit themselves well in these central roles.
 Petra has a demanding part to play, with a wide range of emotions and an enigmatic personality to display.
 She particularly impresses in the emotional first scene, for which director David Wickes in addition deserves much credit.
 She has the fresh, wide-eyed look that would certainly appeal to many men, especially older ones like Arthur.
 Donald helps to make Arthur a very sympathetic figure.
-His Wiltshire accent isn't always secure and does veer towards his native Welsh at times.
-Maybe it might have been better to write the character as Welsh, but that is a minor concern.

 Jenny's suicide attempt brings back memories of similar events in My Life's My Own from 1969, also written by Roger Marshall.
 In both stories Frank saves a young, troubled woman; in both he has to break down the door to find the victim unconscious while the radio plays.
 In each case there were real doubts that the women genuinely were trying to kill themselves but rather were crying out for help.
 Jenny's predicament though is much more serious as she has stopped breathing and, whether intentional or not, she comes within a whisker of death.
 Frank developed a warm if fleeting relationship with Shirley in the earlier story but Jenny is immediately taken off to hospital; when he does make contact with her she displays a more defensive attitude.
 A harsh critic may be concerned at the similar story-lines but two suicide attempts in eighty seven episodes is hardly excessive and there are interesting variations in events.